 - Natural melatonin can help improve spindle quantity20.
 Thus, implementing and strictly following a consistent dark period setup is highly recommended.Â

 - Learning-dependent tasks also increase spindle density and NREM2 duration as a whole30.
-However, the increase in NREM2 duration was not significant.
+While NREM2 duration netted a notable 15% increase, it did not affect total sleep significantly.
 The tasks here specifically are purely motor-related tasks like simple tracing.
 SWS and REM duration remain unaffected on the other hand.
 This result suggests that on polyphasic schedules with at least some core sleep, pure NREM2 naps can in fact be very useful for learning.Â

 - Naps with mostly light sleep are also common on polyphasic schedules.
 However, most of them locate in the afternoon or later daytime hours.
 This is when REM sleep’s circadian regulation is not as strong as early daytime hours.Â